Øvre Pasvik National Park: Fauna

 The brown bear hibernates in the park, and two to four females have cubs in the park and the landscape protection area each year.
 Bears can also be found in transit between Russia and Finland.
 Other common mammals include red fox, stoat, least weasel, American mink and European pine marten.
 The population of moose has been increasing; its wear on the tree population affects the regrowth of trees.
 Norway lemming and wood lemming are uncommon; Eurasian lynx sometimes cross through the park.
 Pasvik is one of very few areas in Norway where Laxmann's shrew is found.
 Reindeer husbandry is permitted within the park, although the area is mostly used during the winter as the herds are moved out to Varangerfjorden for the summers.
 Raccoon dog is an introduced species to Europe and was first spotted in the national park area in 1983.

 There are eight species of fish in the park: Northern pike and European perch are the most common, others include grayling, common minnow, burbot, three-spined stickleback and the least common, brown trout.
 The trout came up Pasvikelven about 8000 BC.
-The other species arrived after the last glacial period from Lake Inari and ultimately from the then fresh-water Baltic Sea.
+The other species arrived after the last glacial period from Lake Inari and ultimately from the then freshwater Baltic Sea.

 The bird life is dominated by species from the Siberian taiga, which are otherwise not common in Norway.
 Species inhabiting the park include Siberian jay, pine grosbeak, Bohemian waxwing, common crane and whooper swan.
 Several species of sparrow and charadriiformes are also common.
 There are also three species of Falconiformes—rough-legged buzzard, merlin and osprey, the latter which can be seen hunting over Ellenvatnet and Ødevatnet.
 The great grey owl and northern hawk-owl are common in years with good access to rodents.